Cindi Smith-Walters , Ph.D.

 University since 1993.
 Since 1993, under her leadership, the Center has garnered over $6,500,000 in grants and contracts.

 With over 30 years experience in environmental education and teacher training, Dr. Smith-Walters currently serves on a variety of University committees and is a representative on a number of state boards and committees.
 She has been an officer and continues to serve as a board member of numerous professional organizations, including TEEA (Tennessee Environmental Education Association) and NAAEE (North American Association for Environmental Education), and currently serves as Chair for the Editorial Board of the Journal of College Science Teaching and has presented at numerous local, regional, national and international conferences and meetings.

-In 2000, the MTSU Foundation acknowledged her as an Outstanding Teacher and the year prior she received an Outstanding Public Service award from this same group.
-In 1998 she was recognized by the TN Science Teachers Association as 'Science Educator of the Year: Higher Education', the first time this award was ever given.
-Dr. Smith-Walters has also garnered awards from a number of natural resource organizations including The Tennessee Forestry Association, the Soil Conservation Society of America, and the Tennessee Environmental Education Association and received the Oklahoma State of Excellence Award from former Oklahoma Governor, Henry Bellmon.
+In her time at MTSU the MTSU Foundation has acknowledged her several times for Outstanding Teaching and Outstanding Public Service to the State and Community.
+She has also been recognized by the TN Science Teachers Association as 'Science Educator of the Year: Higher Education', the first time this award was ever given.
+As a Fellow and former President of the Tennessee Academy of Science Dr. Smith-Walters has also garnered awards from a number of natural resource organizations including The Tennessee Forestry Association, the Soil Conservation Society of America, and the Tennessee Environmental Education Association, as well as received the Oklahoma State of Excellence Award from former Oklahoma Governor, Henry Bellmon.

 Kim Cleary Sadler, Ed.
 D.

 Professor of Biology & Ctr for Cedar Glades Studies Co-Director

 SCI 1161 (SCIENCE BUILDING)

 Ed.S.
 (Curriculum & Instruction) Middle Tennessee State University